OluwoleDove/prototype-bank-cli-app/README.md

 db_params = {"user":{YOUR_DB_ADMIN_USERNAME}, "password":{YOUR_DB_ADMIN_PASSWORD}}

 Run createtables.py once.
 Once your table is created, you need not run that script again except you delete your tables.

+This app also incorporates a UI, so that it can be tested in the terminal and on a form